back-jond1992/Coding-basics./CSS.md

 In addition to classes elements can be given 'id' attributes. ('id' attributes are not reusable and should only be applied tp one element).

 ** note ** classes are referenced with a '.' and id's with a '#'.

+CSS properties 'padding', 'margin' and 'border' control the spaces around HTML elements:
+    -'padding' controls the amount of space between an elements content and its 'border'.
+With the 'padding' element all four sides of an element can be controlled (padding-top/right/left/bottom).
+These can be specified individually or all as one line.
+    -'margin' controls the amount of space between an elements 'border' and surrounding elements.
+Negative value makes the element grow larger.
+Same as the 'padding' element the 'margin' element controls all four sides of an element (margin-top/right/left/bottom).
+These can be specified individually or all as one line.

+'!important' CSS attribute is used to override all CCS declarations.